JNGO27/Filmpire-JNGO27/README.md

 Contributing
 We welcome contributions to Portfolio!
 If you have an idea for a new feature, an improvement to an existing feature, or a bug fix, please open an issue to discuss it before submitting a pull request.
 This helps me to review and understand your changes more efficiently.

-To contribute code to Portfolio:
+To contribute code to Filmpire-JNGO27:

 Fork the repository
 Create a new branch for your feature or bug fix